-This course exposes students to some examples of writing related to the field of statistics.
+This course exposes students to types of writing related to the field of statistics.
 These may include technical reports for both statistical and lay audiences, consulting reports, and critiques (e.g. of the use of statistics in the media).
-A framework called The Statistical Method (MacKay and Oldford, Statistical Science, 2000) may be used as a guideline for report content and for conducting statistical work in general.

 Writing requires an in-depth understanding of the subject matter.
 Therefore, students are encouraged to take this course in their fourth year.
-Completion of STAT 350 is highly recommended.
+Prior completion of STAT 350 is highly recommended.

 The course will give students the opportunity to receive feedback on their writing from the instructor, possibly a TA, and their classmates.
 Each student will complete several reports during the semester.
 The first draft of some reports will be critiqued and returned.
 For these reports, students are expected to respond to the critiques and submit a final version.
 One or more report will include an in-class, oral presentation.
 Report marks will be based both on writing technique and statistical content.
-In addition, students are expected to complete homework and in-class assignments, and will be marked on their contribution to seminar-type discussions led by the instructor.
+In addition, students will be marked on their contribution to in-class discussions led by the instructor.